-Catering Contract Pitfalls
+Catering Contract Considerations for Success

 There are many stressors in our daily life but probably nothing more stressful than planning a major event.
 Weddings, graduations and corporate events are just a few examples.
 A lot of planning and foresight goes into these events, specifically to make them run smoothly and meet everybody’s expectations.
 When something goes wrong and a big mistake is made by any of the planners or companies hired to service the event, there’s no rewind button and no chance to do it over again.

 Some of the biggest mistakes involve the people hired to cater the event.
 We all know how important food and beverage is for large gatherings and special occasions.
 When the food isn’t right, when items are missing, or when the quality of the food and/or service is not up to a high professional standard, guests take notice.
 Faulty catering can be very damaging to the integrity of an event.
 It can cast a shadow over the guest’s experience and color their entire perception of the gathering.

 Obviously you want to avoid this scenario when planning an event.
 You want to sidestep common pitfalls and make your party a complete success.
 One way to do that is to learn about mistakes commonly made by catering companies.